Rubus lineatus

 Rubus lineatus (syn.
-R. pulcherrimus) is a semi-evergreen shrub belonging to the raspberry and blackberry genus Rubus.
-It is native to eastern and southern Asia, in China (Xizang, Yunnan), Bhutan, north east India (Sikkim), Indonesia, Malaysia, Myanmar, Nepal and north Vietnam.
-It is also cultivated as an ornamental for temperate climates.
-It spreads by suckering stems.
+R. pulcherrimus) is an Asian species of bramble.

+Description

-Growing to a maximum height and spread of 4 m (13 feet), it has large, handsome palmate leaves with a contrasting white underside.
-Small white flowers in spring and summer are followed by red or yellow ornamental fruits in autumn.
-Full sun is required for the fruits to ripen.
+Growing from suckering stems to a maximum height and spread of 4 m, the semi-evergreen shrub has large, handsome palmate leaves with a contrasting white underside.
+Small white flowers appear in spring and summer, followed by red or yellow fruits in autumn, which require full sun to ripen.

+Etymology

 The Latin specific epithet lineatus ("lined" or "striped") refers to the deep veining of the leaves.

+Distribution and habitat

+It is native to eastern and southern Asia, in Tibet, China (Yunnan), Bhutan, north east India (Sikkim), Indonesia, Malaysia, Myanmar, Nepal and north Vietnam.

+Uses

+The ripened fruits may be edible and the plant is cultivated as an ornamental for temperate climates.